Alextopher/serotonin/description.md

 | 3 7   | `*`          | *
 | 21    |              | done

-Now to compile this expression to Brainfuck we define how to rewrite instructions (stack functions) to equivlent BF code.
+Now to compile this expression to Brainfuck we define how to rewrite instructions (stack functions) to equivalent BF code.

 | function    | equivlent brainfuck |
 |-------------|---------------------|